raminrasoulinezhad/PIR-DSP/README.md

 This repository is related to PIR-DSP idea.
 @ FCCM 2019, San Diego, USA

-The materials for this paper are awaiting for The University of Sydney approval.
+The materials for this paper are waiting for The University of Sydney disclosure committee approval.